 Happy Friday!
 Happy blueberry season!
 Because it's officially blueberry season, and I'm officially pretty happy about that.
 This blueberry olive oil loaf cake is the kind of loaf that you are totally in love with and makes you say... "just one more slice."
 About a hundred times a day.
 This is a true love letter to the blueberry and all things that go with it.
 Yogurt... check... lemon... check... rose petals... ya! why not?!

 Okay.
-So, I used oranges and lemons to make this, but as I sit here typing this out, the idea of lemon and thyme come to me.
+So, I used oranges and lemons to make this.
+But as I sit here typing this out, the idea of lemon and thyme come to me.
 And these are good ideas people.
 This loaf cake is destined to make an appearance at least once a week in our house.
 But not to worry.
-We’ve lightened it up with olive oil, and fat free Greek yogurt to make sure we keep the fat and calories in check.
-After the clean and lean way we’ve been eating this week, a little weekend blueberry olive oil loaf cake it’s gonna bust the diet. *just make sure you keep moving!
+We've lightened it up with olive oil, and fat free Greek yogurt to make sure we keep the fat and calories in check.
+After the clean and lean way we've been eating this week, a little weekend blueberry olive oil loaf cake isn't gonna bust the diet. *Just make sure you keep moving!

 And to be sure, true to my "make one now, save one for later" nature, this recipe makes two loaves, so you can double wrap and pop into the freezer for later.

 The 3 best reasons to make Blueberry Olive Oil Loaf Cake

 - It's made with fat free Greek yogurt.